-The City entered into various subscription-based information technology arrangements (SBITAs) for downloadable or remotely available software licenses and cloud-based data storage.
+The City entered into various subscription-based information technology arrangements (SBITAs) for downloadable or remotely available software licenses and cloud-based data storage ranging in terms from 2 to 10 years.
 The related obligations are presented in the amounts equal to the present value of subscription payments, payable during the remaining SBITA term.
 The subscription liability and the related subscription asset are recognized in the government-wide statement of net position.
-The adoption of GASB 96, SBITAs resulted in a restatement of the financial statements as further presented in Note 1 (bb), Summary of Significant Accounting Policies.